dharmamitra/dharmamitra-guides/docs/dharmanexus.md

 ## DharmaNexus

-**[DharmaNexus](https://dharmanexus.org)** is a web platform for the exploration of intertextuality for literature preserved in Pāli, Sanskrit, Chinese, and Tibetan.
-It also functions as the main textual reference database for [MITRA Search](https://dharmamitra.github.io/dharmamitra-guides/mitra_tools/#mitra-search) [MITRA Deep Research](https://dharmamitra.github.io/dharmamitra-guides/mitra_tools/#mitra-deep-research).
-Its technical foundation and user interface are a continuation of [BuddhaNexus](https://buddhanexus.net), and it is tightly integrated into MITRASearch and provides modernized algorithms that integrate sophisticated multilingual matching with deep semantic similarity capabilities provided by [Gemma 2 MITRA-E](https://huggingface.co/buddhist-nlp/gemma-2-mitra-e).
+**[DharmaNexus](https://dharmanexus.org)** is a multilingual text database for Classical Asian languages that serves as the foundation for the Dharmamitra platform.
+It hosts our ever-growing collection of texts in Pāli, Sanskrit, Chinese, and Tibetan and is tightly integrated with [MITRA Search](https://dharmamitra.github.io/dharmamitra-guides/mitra_tools/#mitra-search) and [MITRA Deep Research](https://dharmamitra.github.io/dharmamitra-guides/mitra_tools/#mitra-deep-research).
+This provides advanced search capabilities—including fuzzy, semantic, and cross-lingual—and employs modernized algorithms that combine multilingual matching with deep semantic similarity from [Gemma 2 MITRA-E](https://huggingface.co/buddhist-nlp/gemma-2-mitra-e).

+In addition to its role as a database, DharmaNexus offers a web platform for exploring intertextuality between these texts, in monolingual as well as multilingual settings.
+This feature, along with its technical foundation, is a continuation of the [BuddhaNexus](https://buddhanexus.net) project.

 ---